The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Dynamical applications: non-compact surfaces

 \end{theorem}

-However, as in the case of Theorem~\ref{infiniteasymp} to prove the stronger result in Theorem~\ref{Naud2005} requires the dynamical approach of transfer operators.
-This method also works in the case of compact surfaces, but in that case we had the luxury of using the trace formulae, which served us even better in as much as they gave both an analytic extension and additional information on the location of the zeros.
+Both results Theorem~\ref{Naud2005} and Theorem~\ref{infiniteasymp} require the dynamical approach of transfer operators.
+This method also applicable in the case of compact surfaces, but in that case we had the luxury of using the trace formulae, which served us even better in as much as they gave both an analytic extension and additional information on the location of the zeros.
 Despite its apparent greater generality, or perhaps because of it, the transfer operator approach has the downside that there is less control over the location of zeros.
 The next lemma is the analogue of Lemma~\ref{closed} for compact surfaces.